elixir-no-nels/ehos-python/docs/quick_start.md

 easy steps as outlined here: ![Installation flow](ehos_simple_install_flow.png)

 1) Install ehos and dependencies on the deployment computer
+2) create a config file,
-2) run script that configures the openstack firewall, uploads ssh keys and creates the necessary VM images
+3) configures the openstack firewall, uploads ssh keys and creates the necessary VM images
 3) deployment of the ehos daemon on a newly created VM

 The full installation documents can be found here